Think you are ready for that first date of yours?

 Take 10-15 minutes that day to catch up on some current events.
 Make sure to read the big stories, but also a couple of random and interesting smaller stories.
 This will be enough material to enable you to break free from any awkward silence that may occur later on.

 Make sure your phone is charged before heading out.
 This will allow you to be able to communicate with your date before and after meeting.
 And while we’re on the topic, put your phone away (and keep it away) as soon as the date begins.

 Do not show up to the date starving!
 This will break up your mental energy and flow.
 Eat something small beforehand, even if you are meeting for dinner.

 Pull up your bar or restaurant’s menu online beforehand.
 Figure out your top 1-2 choices of what you plan on ordering.
 That way, you can just appear to be looking at the menu while your date is figuring out what to order.
 This will give your nerves a bit of a break.
 Then, as you see that your date is about ready to order, you can slowly put down your menu as well.

 There is nothing more embarrassing than being financially ill-prepared on a date.
 Take out cash so that you don’t have to “borrow” money from your date, or run to the nearest ATM in the case the bar doesn’t accept credit cards.

-So, I know this may seem like a lot, but if you just make a habit of working your way through this list every time you have a date, I can guarantee that you will significantly increase your chance of having a great time.
+So, I know this first date checklist may seem like a lot to remember.
+However, if you just make a habit of working your way through this list every time you have a date, I can guarantee that you will significantly increase your chance of having a great time.
 You may even start to find your first dates to be something you’re looking forward to, rather than something you’re dreading.
-And if your first date turns out to be a dud, there’s always this handy checklist to make the best of that situation as well. 😉
+And, if your first date turns out to be a dud (even after following the first date checklist), there’s always this handy blog post on how to make the best of that situation as well. 😉